What to Do with a Financial Windfall

 An astounding 70% of inter-generational wealth transfers fail by the time they make it to the second generation.
 Not good news if you are the recipient of a financial windfall.
 According to a landmark 20-year study by Williams Group founder Roy O. Williams, the losses that took place were based on an overwhelming lack of identification of shared financial values passed down to heirs through long-term lessons.
 Clearly, communication of values, financial lessons and expectations is the key.

 So, what do you do if you find yourself with a windfall?
-Whether it be an inheritance or a big win, the steps are relatively similar.
+Whether it be an inheritance of money, material things like a house, or a big win, the steps are relatively similar.
 The most important thing you can do is seek out a professional advisor to help you determine the best way to manage your windfall.

 It’s not a race